RafaelAdao/recommend-o-tron-books/README.md

 # recommend-o-tron-books

-The purpose of this project is to recommend books based on your reader-tracker (like skoob, goodreads, thestorygraph, etc) apps data
+The purpose of this project is to recommend books based on your reader-tracker (like skoob, goodreads, thestorygraph, etc) apps data.

+It's not commercial purpose.

 ![image](https://user-images.githubusercontent.com/5923706/219982325-6f3842f6-101f-48a6-a80f-19b48d29b2b2.png)